TheLegacy007/CoderSchooFinalProject/README.md

-# Group Project - *Pets++*
+# Group Project - *Purradise*

-**Pets++** is a social app connecting online community to provide pets with basic help, such as rescuing, adopting.
+**Purradise** is a social app connecting online community to provide pets with basic help, such as rescuing, adopting.

 ## User Stories

+The following functionalities are **required**:
 - [ ] User can create a user profile or login with Facebook account.
-- [ ] User can view pets posted chronologically as posted by anyone in a public timeline.
+- [ ] User can view posts chronologically and are filtered by location.
-- [ ] User public timeline should be filtered by user's location within x km radius.
-- [ ] User can filter public timeline by type of animal.
 - [ ] User can click on a pet record to view pet details.
-- [ ] User can share a pet post on facebook or twitter.
+- [ ] User can share a pet post on facebook.
-- [ ] User can view more pictures of the pet within the pet details screen.
+- [ ] User can create a post including photos, description and location.
-- [ ] User can post a pet, including photos and videos, and location.
+- [ ] User can add filters such as type of animal, animal status, age,...etc.

+The following features are **optional**:
 - [ ] User can browse pets via the map functionality.
-- [ ] User can mark a pet as rescued.
+- [ ] User can contact other users via chat function.

 ## Wireframes